BestTimesToVisit.com Logo

 Colectivos

-These shared vans or small buses operate on fixed routes, often serving areas not covered by public buses or acting as feeders to larger transport hubs.
-They are a very common and economical way to get around smaller towns and between adjacent cities.
+These are shared vans or minibuses that operate on fixed routes, often serving smaller towns or areas not well-covered by public buses.
+They are a very common and economical way for locals to get around, especially in more rural or suburban areas.

 Uber/DiDi

-Ride-sharing apps like Uber and DiDi are widely available in most major cities and tourist destinations.
-They offer a convenient and often safer alternative to street taxis, especially at night.
+Ride-sharing apps like Uber and DiDi are widely available and popular in most major cities and tourist hubs.
+They offer a convenient and often more comfortable alternative to taxis, with transparent pricing.

 💡 Travel Tip: This season usually means better deals — check what's available on Trip.com.